awsdocs/amazon-chime-sdk-developer-guide/doc_source/create-pipeline-role.md

 ## Deleting the service\-linked role<a name="delete-pipeline-role"></a>

 If don't need a service\-linked role, we recommend that you delete it\.
-To do that, you first delete the media capture pipelines that use the role\.
+To do that, you first delete the media pipelines that use the role\.
 You can use the AWS CLI or the [DeleteMediaCapturePipeline](https://docs.aws.amazon.com/chime/latest/APIReference/API_DeleteMediaCapturePipeline.html) API to delete the pipelines\.

 **Using the CLI to delete pipelines**
 Use this command in the AWS CLI to delete media pipelines in your account\.

 ```
-aws chime-sdk-media-pipelines delete-media-capture-pipeline --media-pipeline-id PIPELINE-ID
+aws chime-sdk-media-pipelines delete-media-capture-pipeline --media-pipeline-id Pipeline_Id
 ```

 **Using an API to delete pipelines**